William Piers (constable): Career

-Career in Ireland
+Ireland

-Governor of Carrickfergus

 Noted for saving Princess Elizabeth "from the rage and fury of her sister Queen Mary by conveying her privately away", in the 1560s he earned her favour after she became Queen Elizabeth, received considerable military rank, and was selected by her to go to Ireland in 1566.

 For his services there, he was rewarded with a large land grant, including Tristernagh Abbey, which he made his family home.

 In 1567, he received a reward of 1000 marks for bringing the head of Shane O'Neill, "pickled in a pipkin", to Sir Henry Sidney, to display on the gates of Dublin Castle, although it has been reported that Piers dug up Shane O'Neill's body and decapitated him.
 He was appointed governor of Carrickfergus, Seneschal of County Antrim in 1568.

 After the death of Shane O'Neill, Piers proceeded to attempt to limit further Scottish incursions into the northeast and in the spring of 1569 suffered a defeat by 400 Scots in Clandeboye.
 He soon became Seneschal of Clandeboye, acting as the local representative of the crown and diplomatic intermediary between the central administration and local political leaders in the Irish community.
 He used his position to develop the commercial potential of Carrickfergus and from 1572 to 1573 he served as the city's mayor, strongly supported by influential local chiefs, such as Sir Brian McPhelim O'Neill, lord of Clandeboye.

 In 1574, he was arrested by Walter Devereux, 1st Earl of Essex who accused him of passing military intelligence to Sir Brian McPhelim O'Neill.
 Essex ordered Piers's arrest and detention in Carrickfergus Castle in December.
 But Piers was freed and was subsequently reappointed to the constableship of Carrickfergus in 1575.
 Sir Brian McPhelim O'Neill, on the contrary, was executed by Essex for treason.